Where to stay in the Dolomites – BEST 10 TOWNS & AREAS

 • excellent for winter sports,

-• great hiking trails in summer,
+• great hiking in summer,

 • lively apres-ski scene,